Darrius Shepherd

-Darrius Allen Shepherd (born November 1, 1995) is an American football wide receiver for the St. Louis BattleHawks of the XFL.
+Darrius Allen Shepherd (born November 1, 1995) is an American football wide receiver.
 He played college football at North Dakota State, and was originally signed by the Green Bay Packers as an undrafted free agent in 2020.

 Early life

 Shepherd was born one of three children to Amy Shepherd.
 His brother is named Xavier and his sister is named Cheyenne.
-Shepherd's father Louis, played college football for Missouri and his grandfather played college basketball for Missouri State and professionally for the Los Angeles Lakers.
+Shepherd's father Louis, played college football for Missouri and his grandfather played college basketball for Missouri State and was drafted by the Los Angeles Lakers in 1968.

 High school career

 Shepherd attended Blue Springs High School in Blue Springs, Missouri.
 Shepherd committed to North Dakota State over an offer from Valparaiso.

 College career

 Shepherd finished his college career with the Bison recording 188 receptions for 2,841 yards and 20 touchdowns.
 Shepherd graduated in May 2018 from North Dakota State with a bachelor's degree in university studies while minoring in psychology.